Boystavros/gym_admin_app_Python/readme.md

 <h1>Gym Admin Application</h1>

-A full-stack gym membership and class booking application built in Python and SQL using Flask, Psycopg2, PostgreSQL and VS Code.
+A full-stack gym membership and class booking admin application built in Python and SQL using Flask, Psycopg2, PostgreSQL and VS Code.

 ## The brief